-In 2023, Energia Group achieved a B score in what was our second year disclosing to the CDP Climate Change Programme.
-We were pleased with our improvement from the B- we achieved the previous year, which demonstrates our continued commitment to climate action and the progressive decarbonisation of the energy system across the island of Ireland.
-Contextually, this result places the Group in the "Management" band as taking coordinated action on climate issues.
+In 2024, Energia Group retained a B score in what was our third year disclosing to the CDP, demonstrating our continued commitment to climate action and the progressive decarbonisation of the energy system across the island of Ireland.
+Overall, the Group is placed in the "Management" band as taking coordinated action on climate issues, and our work in this regard will remain a strategic priority across all of our operations.